tschettervictor/bsd-apps/README.md

 # bsd-apps

-All of my truenas-iocage* repos have been merged into this one, and might be taken down in the future.
+## All previous iocage repos have now been merged into this one.

 Collection of scripts to install popular applications inside FreeBSD jails, or FreeBSD host system.